-Welcome to my site of Literary Criticism— where I write essays and analyze the works of the “Author” standing at the intersection of literature, theology, and the moral imagination - written from the conviction that the deepest tensions in great literature are not merely artistic or philosophical, but theological, arising from Genesis 3:15, where the moment of loss, the recognition of consequence, and recovery is believed achievable in the bypassing of the redemption it offers.
+Welcome to my site of Literary Criticism— where I write essays and analyze the works of the “Author” standing at the intersection of literature, theology, and the moral imagination - written from the conviction that the deepest tensions in literature are not merely artistic or philosophical, but theological, arising from Chapter 3 in the book of Genesis, and more specific, Genesis 3:15, where the moment of loss, the recognition of consequence, and recovery is believed achievable in the bypassing of the redemption it offers.

-These essays pursue that fracture through Wells, Chesterton, Lewis, Ellison, and the wider archive of the Western literary tradition.
+These essays pursue that rupture through Wells, Chesterton, Lewis, Ellison, and the wider archive of the Western literary tradition.

 The project is intentionally curated and exploratory in character: less a platform for discourse than an extended meditation carried out in public.
 Each essay includes a comment space where biographies, arguments, suggestions, and related ideas are welcome.
 Occasional invited contributions may also appear in conversation with the larger work.